-A fictional large insured, Dietrichson Drilling, is interested in retaining the majority of their "predictable" workers compensation losses, and mainly seeks to purchase insurance to cover individual large claims.
-For example, they may choose to retain the first 600,000 of each loss occurrence.
+A fictional large insured, Dietrichson Drilling, is interested in retaining the majority of their "predictable" Workers Compensation losses, and mainly seeks to purchase insurance to cover individual large claims.
+For example, they may choose to retain the first \$600,000 of each loss occurrence.
 At the same time, they may have a concern that the number of occurrences could also be higher than expected, and therefore seek protection on the total dollars of retained loss.

-Our company, Pacific All Risk Insurance Company, has been asked to provide coverage on a per-occurrence basis of 400,000 excess of 600,000, and then also a stop loss cover to pay in the event that their total retained loss exceeds 3,000,000.
+Our company, Pacific All Risk Insurance Company, has been asked to provide coverage on a Per-Occurrence basis of \$400,000 excess of \$600,000, and then also a Stop Loss cover to pay in the event that their total retained loss exceeds \$3,000,000.
 The underwriter at Pacific All Risk has proposed the structure shown in Table 2.1.

-As the Pacific All Risk actuary, you have selected frequency and severity distributions, and have estimated the expected losses for each of these coverages.
-In order to calculate the needed risk load on the program, however, you need to estimate the distribution of the sum of the two coverages.
+As the Pacific All Risk actuary, you have selected frequency and severity distributions, and have estimated the expected losses for each of these cov-